influxdata/docs-v2/content/influxdb/v2.4/get-started/query.md

 ## Query data with Flux

-Flux is a functional scripting language that lets your query and process data from InfluxDB and [other data sources](/flux/v0.x/query-data/).
+Flux is a functional scripting language that lets you query and process data from InfluxDB and [other data sources](/flux/v0.x/query-data/).

 {{% note %}}